About Us

 Philosophy and Principles

 As a 100% subsidiary of Mitsubishi Corporation, we engage in fair, sound business practices based on our Philosophy and Principles—including the Three Corporate Principles ("Sankoryo") that have served as the corporate Credo of Mitsubishi Corporation since its founding.
-To realize our Philosophy and Principles, we have established Corporate Action Guidelines to guide our corporate conduct, and a Code of Conduct for Corporate Officers which sets forth rules to be followed by every employee.
+To realize our Philosophy and Principles, we have established Corporate Action Guidelines to guide our corporate conduct, and a Code of Conduct for Corporate Officers and Employees which sets forth rules to be followed by every officer and employee.

 Vision